DroneTales/SimpleDoorbell/README.md

 # Smart doorbell for Apple Home

-In this repository you will find a firmware and a schematic to build your own smart doorbell for your Apple Home.
+In this repository you will find a firmware for smart RF doorbell for your Apple Home.
 Should you have any questions please do not hesitate to contact me at gully.horror0w@icloud.com.

 **Required components**